kevin940726/marginotes/README.md

 # marginotes
 Marginotes takes your jQuery selection and adds notes to the margin with the text provided in HTML attributes.
+You can see it working live at [my website](http://francisco.dance)

 ### Usage